onefastsnail/hello-wordpress-docker-circleci/README.md

 On development i currently use Docker Composer to orchestrate the containers, on production currently just a simple container, could be done with Ansible also i guess.

+As mount bindings overrule the directory the mount points too, in development we can simply mount our code, and in production the code is copied in.

 ## Circle CI

 Attached to a Slack channel to notify other project members of the build and its movements.